savankoradia/myphpcs/README.md

 # My Code Sniffer [savan koradia]

 ## Overview
 Aim of this project is to sniff php code for current project.
-This is opensource.
+This is opensource project.
 Feel Free to use and share.

 ## How to install in your localhost
  1. download this code in your htdocs directory.